 Electrostatic disinfection sprayers utilize electrically charged tips on the end of the sprayers to add a positive charge to droplets that literally seek out and wrap bacteria and germ-infested areas in a negatively charged world.
-This type of sprayer has been used in farming for many years and in the past several years is becoming more popular for schools and facility services.
+This type of sprayer has been used in farming for many years.
+In the past several years, is becoming more popular for schools and facility services.
 This is how farmers can efficiently mist tomato crops and “wrap” products instead of dripping chemicals in the top.

 Wayne Kotulic Jr. is the vice president of Texon Towel and Supply Company.
-He may be reached at 800.328.3966 or firstname.lastname@example.org.
+Reach him at 800.328.3966 or firstname.lastname@example.org.